<aside>

 2D Storyboarding

 In the Blender Studio’s demo of Blender 5.0 Story Tools update, we can see how they utilize Scene Strips and a simple 2D setup to create traditional storyboards.
 Blender’s Storyboarding Workspace comes with a Shot.000 Asset that contains one GP object and one Camera positioned so you can drawing in a flat perspective.
 Whenever you need a new ‘Shot’ (a Scene), you go down to the Sequencer > Select Add > Scene > Shot.000.
-This will create a duplicate copy of that Scene to be used as your new Shot.
+This will create a duplicate Full Copy of that Scene (Shot.000) to be used as your new Shot.

 3D to 2D Software